 Patients identified in the Genomics Institute as having Cowden syndrome are referred to Endocrine Surgery for screening thyroid ultrasounds in an effort to identify those patients with thyroid cancer as early as possible.
 Conversely, patients being evaluated for thyroid disease in our clinic are taken through a questionnaire designed to identify patients who might have undiagnosed Cowden syndrome, after which patients with any suspicion for this are offered a referral to the Genomics Institute for genetic screening.

 Our Endocrine Surgery team is committed to providing quality outcomes, outstanding care and close collaboration with other specialists involved in the care of endocrine disorders.
-Our group of six full-time endocrine surgeons is one of the largest in the country, and has unique expertise in complex endocrine problems including reoperative procedures, complex thyroid cancers and endocrine malignancies.
+Our group of five full-time endocrine surgeons is one of the largest in the country, and has unique expertise in complex endocrine problems including reoperative procedures, complex thyroid cancers and endocrine malignancies.